terhnt/counterparty-lib/examples/contracts/crowdfund/EXAMPLE.md

 ### Trigger payout
-So to trigger the payout we need to contribute 1 XCP more and then it will reach it's goal.
+So to trigger the payout we need to contribute 1 XUP more and then it will reach it's goal.

 You can check the balances prior to doing this if you don't trust the DEBIT/CREDIT list of the debug tool xD: